Mount Kyllini: Description

 Much of the mountain is barren and rocky, although the area below 2000 m is largely forested.
 There is an observatory at 908 m, at 22.67 east longitude and 37.97 north latitude.
 From the top a large portion of northeastern Peloponnesus is visible, including the eastern part of Achaia and Chelmos, the Gulf of Corinth and most of Corinthia, the southern part of Corinthia and parts of northeastern Arcadia.
 The nearest mountain ranges are Oligyrtos to the south and Chelmos/Aroania to the west.
 Roads pass near the southern and western slopes, but there are not many on the mountain itself, as much of the mountain is part of a park.
 The municipal boundary of Stymfalia–Feneos–Evrostini and Xylokastro passes through the mountain.

 Mythology

-Cyllene (or Kyllene) herself was a mountain nymph (an Oread) who had taken for her consort Pelasges in the most ancient times recounted by Greek mythographers.
+Cyllene (or Kyllene) herself was a mountain nymph who had taken for her consort Pelasges in the most ancient times recounted by Greek mythographers.

 There was a port in Elis in antiquity named Cyllene near the mouth of the Alfeios, where the traveler Pausanias noted the image of Hermes, "most devoutly worshiped by the inhabitants, is merely the male member upright on the pedestal."

 In Greek mythology, Hermes was born in a sacred cave on the mountain, and so Cyllenius is a frequent epithet of his.
 The Homeric Hymn Hymn to Pan recalled that "Hermes ... came to Arkadia ... there where his sacred place is as god of Kyllene.
 For there, though a god, he used to tend curly-fleeced sheep."

 In ancient times there was a temple and statue dedicated to him on the mountain's summit, which by the time of Pausanias had fallen into ruins: